juhasev/sample-ninja-help/edit-project-links-entry-link.md

 ## Survey entry redirects

 The survey entry redirects define where panelists are sent after they respond to invitations.
-Additionally you can pipe panelist ID, data variable data and enable URL security via hashing.
+This is typically a survey platform but it can also be any other system that sits in between.
+Additionally you can send in panelist ID, data variable data and enable URL security via hashing.

 > The default link for new projects points to **Sample Ninja - Test Survey** that can be used in place of an actual survey for testing purposes.
 When using the test survey you can manually select survey outcome i.e. COMPLETED, QUALITY, QUOTA etc...

 ## Templates
-Templates allow you to pre-define survey redirect templates for the most common survey platforms that you send sample to.
+Templates allow you to pre-define survey redirects URL, hashing and parameter names for the most common survey platforms that you send sample to.
+This can be a real time save when you sending to a specific target platform regularly.
+Templates allow you to define everything that is needed for the target platform including hash URL of the target platform, hashing algorithm, hashing secret and the parameters names.

+> We recommend using the redirect templates, as you can be done configuring redirects literally with a couple of clicks!

 When you define templates you can use place holders for URL parameters that need to be manually replaced.
-For example most survey platform require that you pass in a survey ID.
+For example, most survey platforms require that you pass in a survey ID.
 Let's say that it needs to be placed to **id** -parameter, then your **Base URL** would look like this:

 https://surveyplatform.com/survey?survey_id=[SURVEY_ID]